greggman/webgl-memory/README.md

    be a *texture complete* subset of mip levels.

-   WebGL-memory does not report this difference because it's up to the implemention what really happens behind the scenes.
+   WebGL-memory does not report this difference because it's up to the implementation what really happens behind the scenes.
    In general though, `texStorage2D/3D` has a much higher probablility of using less memory overall.